DecisionsDev/decision-engine-observer-sample/README.md

 Deployment:

 There is a decision operation "TestObserverOperation", which defines that a request is required for input, and a response is given on output.
 There is also a deployment configuration which defines the target RES server.

+Inside the XOM project (TestObserverForOoC-xom):

+Response/Request Classes:

+The Request object contains a date, and an input number.
+The response object contains an outout number, a string message, and stores the EngineTrace.

+TraceElement:

+This is esentially a wrapper for a String message.
+An EngineTrace contains a list of TraceElement messages that were created when the observer was sent a notification by the engine.

+EngineTrace:

+This class contains/stores a list of TraceElements.
+There are also some boolean variables that can be turned off to turn off parts of the observer trace (traceRules, traceRuleFlows, traceAgenda).
+We added an xml wrapper so it behaves properly in htds.
+When the observer is notified of something by the engine, a TraceElement with a message is added to this EngineTrace.

+EngineObserverDE:

+This class implements three children of Observer; <a href="https://www.ibm.com/support/knowledgecenter/en/SSQP76_8.7.0/com.ibm.odm.dserver.rules.ref.designer/html/jrules2dotnet/html/T_IBM_Rules_RVE_RuleDef_Runtime_RuleEngineObserver.htm">RuleEngineObserver</a>, <a href="https://www.ibm.com/support/knowledgecenter/en/SSQP76_8.7.0/com.ibm.odm.dserver.rules.ref.designer/html/jrules2dotnet/html/T_IBM_Rules_RVE_Ruleflow_Runtime_RuleflowObserver.htm">RuleflowObserver</a>, and <a href="https://www.ibm.com/support/knowledgecenter/en/SSQP76_8.7.0/com.ibm.odm.dserver.rules.ref.designer/html/jrules2dotnet/html/T_IBM_Rules_RVE_RuleDef_Runtime_AgendaObserver.htm">AgendaObserver</a>.
+It overrides the reuired methods for these interfaces and adds to its trace whenever one of these is called during a notification event.
+It uses an EngineTrace Object to store all the notification traces, and this object is printed when the observer is removed.

 License Information<a name="license"></a>
 ====================